We Are All Getting Older

 Most elders struggle to some degree with the digital services and products we develop today.
-They often jump to the conclusion that they are stupid and incapable of completing tasks if they misinterpret or misunderstand in a digital environment.
+They often jump to the conclusion that they are stupid and incapable if they misinterpret or misunderstand things online.
 Very few criticize the design, and rather criticize themselves.

-According to the United Nations, our world’s population is aging fast.
-In an increasingly digital society, elders will need to be able to use digital services and products to be functional members of society and keep their independence.
-It will be the task of designers, among others, to make the digital world accessible and usable for elders so they can still deliver their taxes, access their health records, get groceries and more.
+According to the United Nations, the world’s population is aging fast.
+In an increasingly digital society, elders will need to be able to use digital services and products to be functional members of society.
+It will be the task of people in tech to make the digital world accessible for elders so they can still deliver their taxes, access their health records, get groceries and more.

 What Happens When We Get Old?

-Along with physical changes, healthy aging commences many gradual changes in cognitive abilities.
-This might include issues with short-term memory, speed of processing, learning and problem-solving in new circumstances.
-While today's accessibility laws and regulations accommodate physical disabilities, cognitive disabilities are less included.
+Along with physical changes, healthy aging brings many gradual changes in our cognitive abilities.
+We may begin to struggle with our short-term memory, speed of processing and learning and problem-solving in new circumstances.
+While today's accessibility laws and regulations accommodate physical disabilities, cognitive disabilities are less included and are often not understood as well or taken as seriously as their physical counterparts.

 Won’t The Problem Solve Itself?